Sore Throat

 A sore throat can be avoided by taking a few simple precautions.

-- Avoid touching your nose or mouth.
+- Avoid touching your nose or mouth

-- Wash your hands frequently, including after sneezing and coughing.
+- Wash your hands frequently, including after sneezing and coughing

-- Do not share food, eating utensils, or drinking glasses.
+- Do not share food, eating utensils, or drinking glasses

-- Cough or sneeze into a tissue, discard it and wash both hands promptly.
+- Cough or sneeze into a tissue, discard it, and wash both hands promptly

-- Avoid touching public drinking fountains with your mouth, avoid close contact with ill Individuals, and stay away from people if you are ill.
+- Avoid close contact with ill individuals, and stay away from people if you are ill

 Conclusion

-A painful throat can be relieved at home with rest, warm beverages, saltwater gargles, and over-the-counter pain medicines.
+A painful throat can often be relieved at home with rest, warm beverages, saltwater gargles, and over-the-counter pain medicines.

 Antibiotics are used to treat strep throat and other bacterial illnesses.
 A swab test can be used by your doctor to determine if you have strep.